Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Hypercomplete congruences

 \subsection{Sheaves and hypersheaves}

-In this last section, we define a notion of sheaf and hypersheaf for a Grothendieck topology (\cref{def:Gsheaf,def:GHsheaf}).
+In this last section, we define a notion of sheaf and hypersheaf for an extended Grothendieck topology (\cref{def:Gsheaf,def:GHsheaf}).
 We prove that the category of sheaves is the left-exact localization generated by the topology (\cref{prop:Gsheaf}). and that the category of hypersheaves is the hypercompletion of this left-exact localization (\cref{prop:GHsheaf}).